sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 Based on your actual energy use and user-defined reference grids, it also calculates monthly and yearly trends to help you anticipate and control expenditures, identify opportunities to reduce environmental impact and prepare for future legislation.

-a set of panels that exposes the health of the hardware of the monitored systems and their power consumption, related electricity costs, carbon emissions, temperature, heating margin, etc.

-The dashboard design allows you to instantly shift from an overview of your data to a more detailed and granular view within the same collected dataset by clicking on a panel or a metric.
+The dashboard allows you to instantly shift from an overview of your data to a more detailed and granular view within the same collected dataset by clicking on a panel or a metric.

 ### Global View